-Mike joined the London Ambulance Service in 2004 and has been seconded as a paramedic to the London's Air Ambulance team since July 2018.
-He has worked in a number of different roles within the Ambulance Service and when not on secondment to the charity, he is a clinical team leader at Brent Ambulance Station.
+Mike joined the London Ambulance Service in 2004 and completed his first secondment as a Paramedic with London’s Air Ambulance in 2018.
+He has worked in a number of different roles within the Ambulance Service and when not on secondment to the charity, he is a Clinical Team Leader at Brent Ambulance Station.

 Outside of work Mike enjoys playing and watching a variety of sports, including captaining his local cricket team Egham Roses.